 Sweeter (which some consider meaning a better taste) and a thinner consistency making it a great option for smoothies, protein shakes, etc.

 Which one is better?

 Have you tried both brands of peanut butter?
 What were you thoughts?
-Was their a clear difference?
-Let us know in the comments and check back for our full taste test review in a few weeks!
+Was there a clear difference?
+Let us know in the comments.

 And if you’re looking for more product reviews, we’ve got all the details on the newest fitness trackers on the market.
 Take a look at our review of the Amazon Halo vs the WHOOP fitness trackers.